enricmc19/BattleScene-Transitions/docs/index.md

 They can use a high variability of transitions, from fade to black, or playing with the position of the hud menu

-### HUD and Animations-centered transitions
+### Player state transitions

-This type of animation tends to be present in videogames where the direct action is a key factor of the game formula.
+This type of animation tends to be present in videogames where the direct interaction is a key factor of the game formula.
 In this case there's not usually a battle-scene, but a battle-state for the player itself.
 So we see that transition not properly in a screen effect, so we see the transition in the protagonist and the visual environment of the scene.

 This kind of transitions happen when the player accesses a zone with enemies, changing the player state, because the combat system is integrated in the same scene.